fruit trees

 Rootstocks

-Rootstock of medium vigor and very early maturity.
+Rootstock of medium vigor and high earliness.
 Suitable for self-fertile varieties.
-It requires good quality soils.
+Requires good quality soils.

-Rootstock with vigor similar to MaxMa14 and very early.
+Rootstock with similar vigor to MaxMa14 and high earliness.

-Rootstock of medium vigor, confers precocity upon entry into production.
-Prefers loamy soils.
-It has a better adaptation with technical irrigation and greater adaptability to calcareous soils.
+Rootstock of medium vigor, gives early entry into production.
+It prefers loamy soils.
+Better adaptation to technical irrigation and greater adaptability to calcareous soils. better adaptability to calcareous soils.

 High vigor rootstock (similar to Colt), not susceptible to gall.
-Earlier than Colt at entry into production.
+Earlier entry into production than Colt.

 Vigorous rootstock.
-Recommended for medium-high fruit set varieties, self-fertile.
-Gill sensitive.
+Recommended for medium-high fruit set, self-fertile varieties.
+Sensitive to gall.

 Formats

-We currently offer 4 types of plant formats to be delivered to our clients:
+We currently offer 4 types of plant formats to be delivered to our customers:

-Sleeping eye grafted plant on a one year old rootstock, in a 5 liter container.
+Grafted plant from dormant eye or English splicing on one year old reared rootstock, in a 5 liter container.

 Quality